Oklahoma Historical Society Heritage Preservation Grant Program

 All project proposals will be evaluated and ranked using the following weighted criteria:

-- Historical importance of the collections or theme of the applicant organization as defined by the most current OHS Historic Context Review report (available upon request), which is in effect at the time of the solicitation of proposals, which shall be multiplied by a weighted factor of five (5).
+- Historical importance of the collections or theme of the applicant organization as defined by the most current OHS Historic Context Review Report (available upon request), which is in effect at the time of the solicitation of proposals, which shall be weighted at a factor of four (4).

-- Community support, which may include direct participation of officers, board members, members, or volunteers; affiliations with other non-profit organizations; or amount and source of the match, which shall be multiplied by a weighted factor of five (5).
+- Community support, which may include direct participation of officers, board members, members, or volunteers; affiliations with other non-profit organizations; or amount and source of the match, which shall be weighted at a factor of three (3).

-- Sustainability, which may include record of collecting experience, record of regular meetings of officers and board members, record of past completed projects, and record of budget and project management capabilities, which shall be multiplied by a weighted factor of three (3).
+- Sustainability, which may include record of collecting experience, record of regular meetings of officers and board members, record of past completed projects, and record of budget and project management capabilities, which shall be weighted at a factor of three (3).

-- Annual operating budgets, including salaries, of under $200,000, which will be weighted at a factor of two (2).
+- Annual operating budget, including salaries, of under $300,000, which shall be weighted at a factor of two (2).

-- Failure to timely meet requirements from past grant award (if applicable) which shall be multiplied by a weighted factor of negative two (-2).
+- Failure to meet requirements from past Heritage Preservation Grant award (if applicable), which shall be weighted at a factor of negative two (-2).

 - Oklahoma Museums Association